-If your world has been shattered and you’ve been injured in a vehicle crash with a large truck, the most important thing you can do to take care of yourself is hire an experienced Kentucky truck accident lawyer.
-Medical bills, lost wages, pain and suffering and other set-backs do not have to compound the trauma of being in a truck crash.
+If your world is shattered because you’ve been injured in a crash with a large truck, the most important thing you can do to take care of yourself is to hire an experienced Kentucky truck accident lawyer.
+Medical bills, lost wages, pain and suffering and other set-backs do not have to compound your trauma.

 With a skilled attorney like Billy Johnson at your side, you can feel confident that trucking companies, manufacturers and insurance companies will be held accountable for damage done, while you focus on recovering and putting your life back together.

 Choosing a Kentucky truck accident attorney is an important decision.
 You can’t do better than the Johnson Law Firm.
 Attorney Billy Johnson is both highly skilled and compassionate when representing clients who have been injured in truck crashes.
 He is aggressive when going after the negligent parties, and at the same time he is caring toward the families he serves.
 For a free initial consultation about your case, contact attorney Billy Johnson at (606) 433-0682.
 We’re here for you.

 Why Do I Need a Kentucky Truck Accident Lawyer?